cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 The recipe “Keeping dry flowers in the same state all year” (fol.
 120v–121r) reflects the author-practitioner’s wider preoccupation with the preservation of flora and fauna for display.
 In this recipe, he provides instructions for drying flowers in sand.
 A reconstruction of the recipe demonstrates that extensive knowledge of the materials is important not only to the outcome but to their handling.

 ### Sleight of Hand Tricks
 Ms. Fr.
 640 contains an entry on fol.
 43v for “Varied and Transmuted Wine.”
 This recipe contains no wine, but transmutes red “wine” into white.
-Is this entry a test for detecting adulteration in wines?
-Or is it a party trick?
+This activity is very simple and easy to integrate into any classroom setting.
+It also raises interesting questions about deception in art making.
+What is this recipe doing in a compilation of practical techniques?

 See [Sleight of Hand Tricks](https://edition640.makingandknowing.org/#/essays/ann_043_sp_16) by Ann-Sophie Barwich and [Varied and Transmuted Wine](https://edition640.makingandknowing.org/#/essays/ann_512_ad_20) by Sayantani Mukherjee.

 ### Making and Using Fish Glue
+The making of an essential material for any workshop.

 [Making and Using Fish Glue](https://edition640.makingandknowing.org/#/essays/ann_056_sp_17) by Xinguo (Casa) Wang